 Family-Centered Grief Support

 There can be a paralyzing effect of grief on the family after a loss due to illness, but also due to sudden or traumatic death, suicide or substance abuse.
 Click below to hear from a family member on the support she received after experiencing the traumatic loss of her father.

 Our approach educates, empowers and involves each family member through healthy bereavement addressing the physical, emotional, mental, spiritual and social impact of grief.
 Families discover internal strengths and capabilities to emerge from loss changed, but not broken.
 To learn more about our grief support programs, visit our event calendar.

-Camp Nabi and Camp Phoenix Rising bereavement camps are for children ages 6 to 18 who are grieving a significant loss.
-During camp, our grief counselors, staff and trained volunteers accompany children and teens as they learn to navigate life without their loved one.
-Camp offers a safe space to share memories, express difficult feelings and try new activities.
+Our grief day camp programs are for children ages 6 to 18 who are grieving a significant loss by death.
+Designed by our team of professional counselors and led by staff and trained volunteers, these programs help children and teens learn to navigate life without their loved one.
+A safe space is provided for participants to share memories, express difficult feelings and try new activities surrounded by others who have also experienced loss and grief.